IgorErin/SpecialKanren/README.md

 # Benchmark
 The benchmark is presented below.
 The comparison was made using the [ocaml-benchmark](https://github.com/Chris00/ocaml-benchmarkgit) library.
 By `true` and `false`, we mean the execution of the original functions with the appropriate parameters.
 Under `spec_false` and `spec_true` --- specialized.

-A large number is better.
+In case of `Rate` large number is better, in the case of `s/iter` --- smaller number.
 The percentage shows the gain of the execution of the function from the column on the left relative to the corresponding function in the upper row.

 ## Is_even